anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 <hr>

-## 2.0.
-Serverless Spark from BigQuery UI
-This module is based off of the currently supported features with serverless Spark from the BigQuery UI

-### 2.a.
-Create a storage bucket for the PySaprk code
+## 2. Create a storage bucket for the PySaprk code

 ```
 gsutil mb -p $SVC_PROJECT_ID -c STANDARD -l $LOCATION -b on $BIGSPARK_CODE_BUCKET
 ```

-### 2.b.
-Navigate to the BigQuery UI for serveless PySpark
+## 3. Navigate to the BigQuery UI for serveless PySpark

 Follow the steps below to get to the BigQuery UI for serverless PySpark-